DanielOfRivia/tg_chats_analysis/README.md

 This project was developed as the final assignment for the **Computational Social Science** course at **NaUKMA**.

-It presents an analysis of my personal Telegram data, structured into four main parts:
+It presents an analysis of my personal Telegram data.

 ## 📊 Project Structure